Who Are You (song): Lyrics

 The album version includes a third verse compared to the much shorter single.
 Additionally, a "lost verse" mix of the song was released on the 1996 reissue of Who Are You, with a completely different second verse: "I used to check my reflection / Jumping with my cheap guitar / I must have lost my direction, 'cause I ended up a superstar / One-nighters in the boardroom / Petrify the human brain / You can learn from my mistakes, but you're posing in the glass again."

-The song is unusual in that it contains two instances of the word "fuck"—at 2:16 and 5:40 (at 2:14 and 4:27 in the single edit version)—yet has been played frequently in its entirety on rock radio stations (as compared to an edited form replacing it with "hell").
-The expletives, while not clearly enunciated and slightly obscured by Moon's drum fills, are nevertheless quite audible.
-This led to some controversy when ABC's unedited broadcast of The Who's Live 8 performance retained them.
+The song is unusual in that it contains two instances of the word "fuck"—at 2:16 and 5:43 (at 2:14 and 4:27 in the single edit version)—yet has been played frequently in its entirety on rock radio stations (as compared to an edited form replacing it with "hell").
+The expletives, while not clearly enunciated and slightly obscured by Keith Moon's drum fills, are nevertheless quite audible.
+This led to some controversy when ABC's unedited broadcast of the Who's Live 8 performance retained them.
 The American single edit changes this to "Who the hell are you?" and can be heard at 1:55.
-Other versions replaced the phrase with just one of the main choruses, "Tell me, who are you" and "I really want to know."
+Other versions replaced the phrase with just one of the main choruses, "Tell me, who are you?" and "I really want to know."

-Reception
+Critical reception

-Cash Box said that it "has a gentle, jumpy chorus riding atop driving guitar chording by Townshend" and that "Daltrey's lead vocals are gritty and inquiring."
+"Who Are You" is widely regarded as one of the band's best songs.
+Cashbox said that it "has a gentle, jumpy chorus riding atop driving guitar chording by Townshend" and that "Daltrey's lead vocals are gritty and inquiring."
 Record World said that "The instrumentation is powerful in contrast to the flowing vocal hook."

-Video
+Music video

-A promotional video was filmed on 9 May 1978 for The Kids Are Alright documentary; originally, the intent was to have The Who simply mime to the single version's backing track with Roger Daltrey adding live vocals, but the decision was made to also re-record the guitars, backing vocals, drums, and piano.
+A promotional music video was filmed on 9 May 1978 for The Kids Are Alright rockumentary; originally, the intent was to have the Who simply mime to the single version's backing track with Roger Daltrey adding live vocals, but the decision was made to also re-record the guitars, backing vocals, drums, and piano.
 Only John Entwistle's bass and the synthesizer backing remained intact from the original version.